This post was last updated on February 15th, 2019 at 07:38 am

 A startup is all about the experience.
 When you interview somebody, make it an experience instead of making it a process.
 If you feel you have found the right fit, make them meet the entire team.
-This will bring the feeling of inclusion and leads to a better experience.
+This will bring a feeling of inclusion and leads to a better experience.

 Answer more and ask more

 Interviewing is asking questions.
 The question leads to answers.
 And answers help you understand the other person better.
 You ask questions because you interested in the person you are talking to.